Places to visit: For Kids

 There are numerous entry restrictions, time limits and additional fees.

-It is highly recommended to visit the website the latest opening hours.
+It is highly recommended to visit the website for the latest opening hours.

 Advanced online booking is required.